Mindful-AI-Assistants/SumBot/README.md

 3. :clapper: **Demo 3:** Building the integration of Slack with ChatGpT-3.5 Turbo, Turbo, with the use of an API from OpenAI and return a summary response  in the Slack thread every time someone uses a reaction with the bowtie emoji, and utilizing the AI Monica virtual assistant to compose message

+4. :clapper: **Demo 4:** Testing the functionality of SumBot using the AI Monica virtual assistant to compose messages

 #